-You know you’re a Mount Holyoke student when, as the spring semester nears to a close, you start getting excited for Pangynaskeia Day.
+You know you’re a Mount Holyoke student when, as the spring semester nears to a close and final exams loom, you start getting excited for Pangynaskeia Day.
 By putting it on your calendar.
 Mentioning it on social media.
 Hoping for sunny skies and warm temps.
 Digging out a favorite lawn blanket.
 All perhaps to the initial puzzlement of those beyond the College’s gates.

 “What’s … that?
 What do you mean?
 Where are you going?” asks your younger sibling or high school friend or parent.

 “Oh, it’s just a spring thing!” you reply with a smile.
 That smile of knowing that at Mount Holyoke, a bevy of fascinating and slightly curious traditions continues with reckless abandon.

 Wait, how do you pronounce it?

 A little something like this: “pawn goon ah SKAY ah.”
 (With a little practice, it really rolls off the tongue.)